linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <p style="font-family:courier;"><i>Those who survived physically unscathed did what they could to escape.
 People fleeing the concert grounds hitched rides with strangers, piling into cars and trucks. <br><br>

 With the shooter neutralized, responders tended to victims and the world searched for an answer to the most difficult question.
 Why?
 Why did he do it?
 A part of that answer would likely come from an answer to another question.
-Who was Stephen Paddock? </i></p><br><br>
+Who was Stephen Paddock? </i></p>

 <hr>
-<br><br>

 ## Pythonic Access to Worldwide GeoReferenced News
 In the same way that officers relied on training and teamwork to locate the shooter, we need a reliable tool to programmatically access GDELT data.
 That's where <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> comes in .  <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a> is a minimalist Python API for GDELT and an ideal tool to explore news events that evolve over time.
 Because of <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR`</a>'s global and multilingual focus, analysis can show how new events spreads across the world in time and space.
 For detailed information on the project, visit the <a href="https://github.com/linwoodc3/gdeltPyR" target="_blank">`gdeltPyR` project page on GitHub</a>.

 ### Set up Environment for Code in Tutorial

 You can set up the environment to follow along with a simple line of code.
 First, <a href="https://conda.io/docs/user-guide/install/index.html" target="_blank">make sure you have Anaconda installed</a>.
-Then, download my environment.yml file, start a terminal session from the directory where the file is downloaded, and type:
+Then, download my <a href="https://github.com/linwoodc3/linwoodc3.github.io/blob/master/notebooks/environment.yml" target="_blank">environment.yml</a> file, start a terminal session from the directory where the file is downloaded, and type:
 ```bash
 conda env create; source activate gdeltblog